 {% block content %}

-This doesn’t add a lot to the base template yet.
-It just shows the welcome message with the current user’s username.
+For now, the template only shows the welcome message with the current user’s username.
 If the user isn’t logged in, then Django will still set the user

 variable using an AnonymousUser